"In most developed countries... GMOs have been banned or placed under strict regulations. That should raise a huge red flag."

 So we do recommend avoiding GMOs whenever you can, specifically because GMOs products are loaded with potentially toxic and harmful chemicals and pesticides.
 We know that many insecticides and pesticides are toxic and contribute to chronic inflammation and a host of other health conditions in your body.
 These are all directly absorbed into your cells, your tissues, and your organs, potentially making you sick.

 You need to protect yourself as much as possible.
 Education is a number one priority, and if you know that your body has a lot of these different chronic illnesses and you are constantly inflamed, then it’s necessary to be able to shield yourself from all of these toxins.
 One of the best ways to do so is to take your Smarter Curcumin every day.
-It will best protect your insides from inflammation and make you feel good.
+It will help promote normal inflammation responses within your body.

 Tips for avoiding GMOs